Construction Oversight on Complex Residential Projects

 Material Price Escalation During Construction

-Under lump-sum: Nominally the GC's risk - unless the contract includes an escalation clause.
+Under lump-sum: Nominally the GC's risk, unless the contract includes an escalation clause.

 Under cost-plus: The owner pays actual cost.
 If lumber prices increase 20% between estimate and purchase, the owner pays the 20% premium plus the contractor's percentage markup on the higher amount.